akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 A common (in fact, a bit too common) use case in distributed systems is to have a single entity responsible for a given task which is shared among other members of the cluster and migrated if the host system fails.
 While this undeniably introduces a common bottleneck for the whole cluster that limits scaling, there are scenarios where the use of this pattern is unavoidable.
-Cluster singleton allows a cluster to elect an actor system which will host a particular actor while other systems can always access said service independently from where it is.
+Cluster singleton allows a cluster to select an actor system which will host a particular actor while other systems can always access said service independently from where it is.